 Assembled ATtiny3226, ATtiny3216, or ATtiny 1626 - up to 32k flash 3k ram, 12-bit adc, arduino compatible!

-Over the past half decade Atmel/Microchip has been releasing AVR microcontrollers based on an all new set of peripherals, the megaAVR 0-series and tinyAVR 0/1/2-series, as well as the newer Dx-series.
+Over the past half decade Atmel/Microchip has been releasing AVR microcontrollers based on an all new set of peripherals, the megaAVR 0-series and tinyAVR 0/1/2-series, as well as the newer Dx-series and Ex-series.
 These use the familiar AVR instruction set and open source avr-gcc compiler used with the classic AVR microcontrollers, but with redesigned and more capable on-chip peripherals and highly competitive prices.
-The AVR instruction set has been given a tuneup but nothing drastic - just timing improvements; with a handful of the most important instructions - mostly those writing to the data space. to SRAM losing a clock cycle (ST, PUSH and CBI/SBI are the ones that matter) which are now all 1 clock instead of 2) The best known of these (among hobbyists, at least) is the ATmega4809, used on the Arduino Uno WiFi Rev.2 and Nano Every.
+The AVR instruction set has been given a tuneup but nothing drastic - just timing improvements; with a handful of the most important instructions getting 1 clock faster (ST/STD, PUSH and CBI/SBI are the ones that matter, they are all 1 clock instead of 2 now; ).
+The best known of these (among hobbyists, at least) is the ATmega4809, used on the Arduino Uno WiFi Rev.2 and Nano Every.
 However, there is also an extensive line of tinyAVR parts based on this new architecture - with my megaTinyCore, there is full Arduino IDE support for these, and almost all libraries are either compatible, or have a compatible bundled version included with the core.

 The ATtiny 2-series marks the first AVR release with a proper differential ADC (the one on the Dx-series didn't let the voltage go over VREF and had no gain stage, so you couldn't do anythign with it that you couldn't do with 2 simultaneously triggered normal ADCs.
 Which was entirely possible to rig up on the 1-series, actually...).
 The top-end 20-pin part of the 2-series is the ATtiny3226, now available (well, it's on backorder like every other part these days, but we've got a fair number), as well as some left over ATtiny 1626's (the 16k version).
 They appeared on the market first, followed by the smaller versions, and finally by the full 32k ones.
 The ATtiny3216 meanwhile is the top-end 20-pin tinyAVR 1-series device, with 3 analog comparators, an 8-bit dac, a very unusual dual ADC, and the high speed timer TCD0.